 1k

-Property investment is one of those decisions that require a lot of time, thought and money.
-It is a decision which one makes out of one’s necessity, desire or greed.
-One of the aspects of Income Tax only drawing a lot of attention, and a lot of debate is capital gains on the sale of property.
-The difference of opinion has led to different court judgements in different cases.
+Property investment is one of those decisions that requires a lot of time, thought, and money.
+It is a decision that one makes out of one’s necessity, desire, or greed.
+One of the aspects of Income Tax only drawing a lot of attention and a lot of debate is capital gains on the sale of property.
+The difference of opinion has led to different court judgments in different cases.
 In the end, it is tricky.

 What Is Section 54 Of The Income Tax Act?

-The purpose of keeping the exemptions under u/s 54 is mainly to encourage individuals to either buy or construct houses.
-However, one of the conditions laid down in this section is, that the house is bought through the capital gains and it is to be built or is under construction and the same has to be completed within 3 years of the investment being made.
+The purpose of keeping the exemptions under u/s 54 is mainly to encourage individuals to either buy or construct houses as mentioned in the Section 54 of the income tax act 1961 pdf.
+However, one of the conditions laid down in this section is that the house is bought through the capital gains, and it is to be built or is under construction, and the same has to be completed within 3 years of the investment being made.

 Holding Period For Under-Construction Property